CompHound/CompHound.github.io/README.md

 [FireRatingCloud](https://github.com/jeremytammik/FireRatingCloud) C# .NET REST API client Revit add-in and the [fireratingdb](https://github.com/jeremytammik/firerating) Node.js mongoDB web server.

-In addition to that, this project also sports a user interface, including [Autodesk View and Data API](https://developer.autodesk.com) 2D and 3D model analysis, viewing and navigation functionality.
+In addition to that, this project also sports a user interface, including report, bill of material, [Autodesk View and Data API](https://developer.autodesk.com) 2D and 3D model analysis, viewing and navigation functionality.

 For more information, please refer to